-- Use, ingestion, possession, buying, selling, offering to sell, bartering, or distributing: A suspension of 12 weeks, from all performances, activities, or competitions during this period.
-In the event that less than twelve weeks of the total number of performances, activities, competitions remain in the season, the remaining suspension period shall carry over to the next season's performances, activities competitions. - Attendance at a party or riding in a vehicle where alcoholic beverages and/or controlled substances are being possessed, consumed, offered for sale or purchase, sold or purchased, or distributed by minors: A suspension of one-third of the season and all extraperformances, curricular group activities, or competitions during this period.
-In the event less than one-third of the total number of performances, activities, or competitions remain in the season, the remaining suspension period shall carry over to the next season's performances, activities or competitions. - The student will be required to practice with the group (unless suspended or expelled from school). - The student must complete the season or activity of which they were participating in to fulfill the terms of their suspension.
+- 1. Use, ingestion, possession, buying, selling, offering to sell, bartering, or distributing: A suspension of 12 weeks, from all performances, activities, or competitions during this period.
+In the event that less than twelve weeks of the total number of performances. activities. or competitions remain in the season, the remaining suspension period shall carry over to the next performances, activities season's or competitions. - 2.
+Attendance at a party or riding in a vehicle where alcoholic beverages and/or controlled substances are being possessed, consumed, offered for sale or purchase, sold or purchased, or distributed by minors: A suspension of one-third of the season and all extra-curricular group performances, activities, or competitions during this period.
+In the event less than one-third of the total number of performances, activities, or competitions remain in the season, the remaining suspension period shall carry over to the next season's performances, activities or competitions. - 3.
+The student will be required to practice with the group (unless suspended or expelled from school). - 4.
+The student must complete the season or activity of which they were participating in to fulfill the terms of their suspension.